LeoShibata/Projeto_Tec_Prog/README.md

 # Projeto_Tec_Prog

-## Compile
+## Compile on Linux
-go to the build directory and digit make
+go to the build directory and digit cmake .. make